 1. Use what you already have inside your wardrobe

-Studies tell us that each piece of clothing will be thrown away after it has been worn, an average of just four times, and that 85% of all textiles go to landfill each year.
+Studies tell us that each piece of clothing will be thrown away after it has been worn, an average of just four times and that 85% of all textiles go to landfills each year.

 2. Reuse or donate what you don’t want

-When a piece of clothing breaks, or is no longer in its best condition, we can reuse the pieces of fabric to make our own masks, kitchen and household cleaning cloths, tawashi sponges, soap bags, head bands, mesh bags… With imagination and desire we will find a thousand and one ways to reuse these fabrics.
+When a piece of clothing breaks or is no longer in its best condition, we can reuse the pieces of fabric to make our own masks, kitchen and household cleaning cloths, twashi sponges, soap bags, headbands, mesh bags… With imagination and desire, we will find a thousand and one ways to reuse these fabrics.

 We can also donate them to associations that deal with textile waste or deposit them in textile recycling bins.

-And last, but not least, if the clothes are in good condition, it is best to donate it to charities so that others in need can continue to enjoy it.
+And last, but not least, if the clothes are in good condition, it is best to donate them to charities so that others in need can continue to enjoy them.